Chat-Based Support Alone May Not Be Enough: Comparing Conversational and Embedded LLM Feedback for Mathematical Proof Learning: System Design

-When providing feedback on students' proof-writing, it is critical that feedback supports understanding of logical structure rather than simply signaling correctness.
-Drawing on prior research emphasizing the role of explanations and their presentation in shaping users' reliance on AI systems \cite{vasconcelos2023explanations}, we incorporated visual highlighting to make feedback more localized and interpretable.

-As shown in \cref{fig:homework_reviewer}, the Proof-Review-GPTutor provides both high-level feedback on the overall proof (e.g., \textit{``You are on the right track, but it seems you misunderstand the concept of XXX''}) and localized comments that highlight specific problematic segments (e.g., \textit{``This equation does not make sense''}) \cite{lin2024can}.
-This design allows students to identify where issues occur while encouraging them to reason about why a step may be invalid.
-In the Proof-Review-GPTutor, instructor-provided reference solutions are supplied to the system as prompts for in-context learning.
-To reduce the likelihood of answer extraction, the system supports only structured feedback outputs and does not allow open-ended dialogue.
-Before coursework is released, course instructors provide assignment prompts and reference solutions in \LaTeX{} format, which are then integrated into the system.
+\textbf{Proof-Review-GPTutor.} The proof-review component provides both high-level feedback on the overall proof and localized comments highlighting specific problematic segments (\cref{fig:homework_reviewer}) \cite{lin2024can}.
+Drawing on research about how explanation presentation shapes AI reliance \cite{vasconcelos2023explanations}, visual highlighting makes feedback localized and interpretable.
+Instructor-provided reference solutions are supplied via in-context learning.
+To reduce answer extraction, the system supports only structured feedback and does not allow open-ended dialogue.
+Students must first produce a proof attempt before receiving feedback, anchoring the interaction in their own work.